-(8) All donations in cash or kind (with the exception of library materials or works of art which are subject to separate policies - see Section 4 Part C below) are made to the University or the UWS Foundation Trust with the intention of supporting UWS's mission and goals.
+(8) All donations in cash or kind (with the exception of library materials or works of art which are subject to separate policies - see Section 4 Part C below) are made to the University or the UWS Foundation Trust with the intention of supporting the University's mission and goals.

-(9) UWS Development is the University office responsible for managing the University's relationships with donors and prospective donors.
+(9) The Office of Advancement and Alumni is the University office responsible for managing the University's relationships with donors and prospective donors.

-(10) No member of the University or its associated organisations may make formal approaches for fundraising purposes unless coordinated with, and approved through, UWS Development which must approve all fundraising activities including appeals, events, and private requests.
+(10) No member of the University or its associated organisations may make formal approaches for fundraising purposes unless coordinated with, and approved through Office of Advancement and Alumni which must approve all fundraising activities including appeals, events, and private requests.

 (11) The University only accepts donations where they are ethical in nature and they are consistent with the mission, goals and policies of the University.
 The University reserves the right to refuse an offered donation.

 (12) The solicitation of donated funds for the University must be for University purposes generally and not for specific individuals or their projects (such as PhD research projects).

-(13) Employees must complete a Gift Manageability Assessment and seek advice from the Vice-President, Finance and Resources or the Director, Office of Development, with regard to the potential impact on the University prior to accepting any in-kind donation.
+(13) Employees must complete a Gift Manageability Assessment and seek advice from the Vice-President, Finance and Resources or the Executive Director, Advancement and Alumni, with regard to the potential impact on the University prior to accepting any in-kind donation.

 (14) No person representing the University or the Foundation is to engage in speculation about the taxation implications or legal status of donations with respect to the potential impact on the donor.
 Donors should seek their own independent advice about these matters (refer Part E).

 (15) The UWS Foundation Ltd is a not-for-profit company established to act as Trustee for the University of Western Sydney Foundation Trust and for encouraging donations to the Trust.